‘We finally get to see the Wild Boars’ faces,’ says mission chief after 4 boys rescued from Thai cave

 READ: Thai cave rescue - a timeline of events

-“What we have today is the best situation,” Narongsak told reporters from across the world who were gathered at the Phong Pa sub-district administration office opposite the Tham Luang Forest Park.
+“What we have today is the best situation,” Narongsak told reporters from across the world who were gathered at the Pong Pha sub-district administration office opposite the Tham Luang Forest Park.
 “All four of them are now safe inside the hospital.”

 The remaining nine survivors are to stay put as divers refill air tanks for the next round of evacuation.